Phil-Hills/3i-Cube/CASE_STUDIES.md

-# Case Studies: Achieving 91:1 Compression on Real 3i Workflows
+# Case Studies: Achieving 91:1 Compression on Real Microscopy Workflows

 ```cube
 BENCHMARK|ORIGINAL[2374_lines]→CUBE[26_commands]→RATIO[91.3:1]|VALIDATED
 ```

-This document provides a detailed analysis of three complex Python notebooks used for 3i microscopy workflows, demonstrating their conversion into the CUBE Protocol.
+This document provides a detailed analysis of three complex Python notebooks used for microscopy workflows, demonstrating their conversion into the CUBE Protocol.
 The results showcase an average code compression ratio of **91.3-to-1**, proving the protocol's ability to dramatically simplify and standardize advanced scientific programming.

 ---